-I’m going to let you in on the secret to making the fluffiest eggs you’ve ever had in your life.
-Michael Ruhlman shared it with us when the CompostMaster and I (and many others) had lunch with him at Fearrington House during the promotional tour for his new book Egg: A Culinary Exploration of the World’s Most Versatile Ingredient.
+I’m going to let you in on the secret to the fluffiest eggs you’ve ever eaten in your life.
+Michael Ruhlman shared his recipe for a poached omelet with us when the CompostMaster and I (and many others) had lunch with him at Fearrington House during the promotional tour for his new book Egg: A Culinary Exploration of the World’s Most Versatile Ingredient (affiliate link).

-When Ruhlman said the words “poached” and “omelet” in the same breath, folks around the table like Sandra Gutierrez (author of The New Southern-Latino Table and Latin American Street Food) and Lionel Vatinet (Master Baker and author of A Passion for Bread) gasped.
+When Ruhlman said the words “poached” and “omelet” in the same breath, folks around the table like Sandra Gutierrez, author of The New Southern-Latino Table and Latin American Street Food (affiliate links) and Lionel Vatinet, Master Baker and author of A Passion for Bread (affiliate link) gasped.
 Gutierrez even said “I’m going home and trying that TONIGHT.”
 Ruhlman said he learned the brilliant technique from San Francisco chef Daniel Patterson.

 So, of course, there was no question that the Poached Omelet recipe would be the first one I’d try from Egg.

 Ruhlman said he learned how to properly poach an egg from Harold McGee’s classic On Food and Cooking (affiliate link).
 What usually goes wrong with a poached egg?
 You have those stringy bits that fly away around the edges, right?
 The next time you crack an egg, look carefully at the white.
 There’s a thick part and a thin part.
 The key to a perfectly poached egg is to strain off the thinner part prior to cooking.
 Ruhlman also uses this technique to make a perfectly poached omelet.
 Just keep in mind that whatever you use to strain the egg needs to be deep enough to contain the egg.

 I hope you enjoy this poached omelet as much as we did.
 Serve it with some blanched asparagus on the side.